-GOTS Sections 4.3.2.1 and 4.3.2.2
+GOTS Sections 4.3.11.6 and 4.3.11.7:

-"The applicable national and local legal requirements for wastewater treatment, including limit values with regard to pH, temperature, TOC, BOD, COD, colour removal, residues of (chemical) pollutants and discharge routes, shall be fulfilled."
+"The applicable local and national legal requirements for wastewater and sludge treatment shall be fulfilled, including limit values for pH, temperature, Total Organic Carbon (TOC), Biochemical Oxygen Demand (BOD), Chemical Oxygen Demand (COD), colour removal, residues of chemical pollutants, and discharge routes."

-"Certified Entity shall follow GOTS criteria or the local legal requirements, whichever is more stringent."
+"Certified Entity shall follow GOTS criteria or the local legal requirements, whichever is more stringent for wastewater and sludge treatment requirements.
+Error!
+Reference source not found. shall be strictly followed."

 - If the local/national legal requirements are stricter than GOTS criteria, local laws shall be followed and vice-versa. - Within the GOTS certification procedures, compliance with the national and local legal requirements shall be checked on the basis of the corresponding official environmental permit and through appropriate verification means.
 In specific, verification shall assure that: - a.
 The quality of discharged wastewater continuously complies with all requirements and limits defined in the environmental permit. - b.
-If the wastewater is (partly) treated in an external plant, the wet processor has a valid delivery contract with the operator of the external treatment plant while - the contract indicates the parameters and the related limits which shall be respected before discharging the wastewater to the receiving treatment plant. - the operator of the external plant is legally authorised for this operation and continuously complies with the national and local legal requirements and limits. - The quantity of wastewater to be treated does not exceed the capacity of the on-site treatment plant and/or the maximum quantity indicated in the delivery contract. - The indicated quantity to be treated matches the actual processing water quantity used and discharged.
+If the wastewater is (partly) treated in an external plant, the wet processor has a valid delivery contract with the operator of the external treatment plant while

+- the contract indicates the parameters and the related limits which shall be respected before discharging the wastewater to the receiving treatment plant. - o the operator of the external plant is legally authorised for this operation and continuously complies with the national and local legal requirements and limits. - The quantity of wastewater to be treated does not exceed the capacity of the on-site treatment plant and/or the maximum quantity indicated in the delivery contract. - The indicated quantity to be treated matches the actual processing water quantity used and discharged.